awslabs/fargatecli/README.md

 Inspect certificate

-Show extended information for a certificate including each validation for the certificate including any DNS records which must be created to validate domain ownership.
+Show extended information for a certificate.
+Includes each validation for the certificate which shows DNS records which must be created to validate domain ownership.

 ##### fargate certificate validate